Available for new clients

 Prioritize what to work on first

-1. Highest commercial intent + reasonable competition: These bring revenue fastest.
+1. Highest commercial intent and reasonable competition: These bring revenue fastest.

-2. Keywords you already almost rank for: Check Google Search Console for queries where you appear on page two or three.
-A targeted optimization push can move these to page one quickly.
+2. Keywords you already almost rank for: Check Search Console for queries where you appear on page two or three.

-3. Local modifiers: Adding your city or neighborhood to keywords often drops competition dramatically while keeping intent high.
+3. Local modifiers: Adding your city or neighborhood to keywords often drops competition dramatically.

 The goal is not to have a perfect keyword spreadsheet.
 The goal is to understand what your customers are looking for so you can build content and pages that answer it better than anyone else does.